Marijuana-friendly states want meeting with Sessions

 - Amazon shares slump after report that Trump seeking ways to go after company

+That’s left many businesses to operate largely in cash, which can make them a target for theft while posing risks for cannabis workers and the public.

+Financial institutions need “some comfort that they will not be prosecuted, or lose access to customer assets, simply for banking this industry,” said the letter, also signed by several cannabis industry groups and the Maine Credit Union League.

-But Congress this month extended restrictions that prevent the Justice Department from prosecuting medical marijuana cases in legal-pot states.
+Congress this month extended restrictions that prevent the Justice Department from prosecuting medical marijuana cases in legal-pot states.

+Chiang, a Democratic candidate for governor, earlier formed a task force in an attempt to resolve banking problems for the marijuana industry.

+Blood is a member of AP’s marijuana beat team.
+Follow him at https://twitter.com/MichaelRBloodAP.
+Find complete AP marijuana coverage here: https://apnews.com/tag/LegalMarijuana